FrancescaShell/Test/README.md

 The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest, os, and sys.
 Firstly, **registration is required** to access information about the atmosphere!
 In order to register you need to:
-1. open the ```scripts``` file;
+1. Open the ```scripts``` file;
-2. register with an username and a password.
+2. Register with an username and a password:
 ```
 $ python dbmanager.py -a test -p test
 The registration had been successful
 ```
 > **Note:** you can add as many users as you want repeating these steps.
 Remember, you can't add more than one user with the same username.
 If you run the program for the first time, this will create a username and password database, so you can run the main program as follows:
-3. execute the main file by running the program with:
+3. Execute the main file by running the program with:
 ```$ python main.py -a username -p password -c city -m pm10```

 You will get this kind of result: